-In contrast to prior interpretations of Poussin's work as cold, distant, and overly civilized, Poussin and the Dance strives to challenge this perception.
-Through explorations of wild, raucous, and joyous scenes of dance and beguilement, this exhibition showcases how Poussin grappled with the challenges of arresting movement and capturing the body's expressive potential through his depictions of dance.
+In contrast to prior interpretations of Poussin's work as cold and rigidly civilized, Poussin and the Dance strives to challenge this perception.
+Through explorations of wild, raucous, and joyous scenes of dance and beguilement, this exhibition showcases how Poussin — who developed his own take on classicism — grappled with the challenges of arresting movement and capturing the body's expressive potential.

 Alongside the London exhibition is a series of film screenings that include dialogue and performances by three London-based contemporary artists who take viewers through the works featured in Poussin and the Dance.
 After closing in London on January 2, 2022, the exhibition will move to the J. Paul Getty Museum in Los Angeles, where it can be viewed from February 15, 2022 to May 8, 2022.